THE FARM AND RURAL SAFETY NET

 - ICBA urges Congress to remove volume caps on guaranteed farm loans and rural development (Business & Industry) loans.

-- Programs designed to spur rural America's economic growth should be user friendly for community banks and their customers.
+- Programs designed to spur rural America's economic growth should be user-friendly for community banks and their customers.

-- Farmer Mac should remain focused on its original mission of being a secondary market for agricultural loans.
+- Farmer Mac should continue improving its secondary market for agricultural loans.

 Thousands of community banks are located in rural areas.
 Approximately 2,500 community banks are classified as "agricultural" banks and more than 3,000 community banks have agriculture-related portfolios of at least $5 million.
 Community banks provide over one-half of all commercial bank agricultural financing.
-Community banks also often use loan guarantee programs to benefit their customers and manage risks.
+Community banks often use loan guarantee programs to benefit their customers and manage risks.
 Continuation of these programs is vital for rural America.

-Staff contact: Mark Scanlan
+Staff Contact: Mark Scanlan